freemind001/simple-python-telegram/README.md

 # simple-python-telegram
-Lightweight Python wrapper for the Telegram API, designed for projects requiring basic Telegram texting functionality.
+Lightweight Python wrapper for the Telegram Bot API, designed for projects requiring basic Telegram texting functionality.

-Supports sending and receiving messages with proper error handling.
+Supports asynchronous sending and receiving of messages with proper error handling and customizable message processing.